 This online portal has been designed to help us engage with and seek feedback from both small and large-scale farmers across the Reef catchments.
 We want to hear your views on aspects of policy and financial and funding measures that you prefer.
 The information gathered during this process will help to deliver more sustainable and commercially viable outcomes for the community and for the Reef.

-The survey for landowners will be released in the coming weeks.
 Click the “Follow Project” button in the top-right corner to receive further project updates.